rpede/-tutorial-react-docker/README.md

 docker system prune
 ```

-Be careful when running the above command, as it will delete all data belonging
-to any stopped containers.
-So make sure that there is nothing docker related you need to keep around,
-before running the command.

 ## Closing thoughts

 In a real world scenario you would push your images to a registry such as
+Docker Hub.
-Docker Hub, but that's step we will skip for now.
+We will skip that for now.

 If you really want to know how it is done, you can find instructions
 [here](https://docs.docker.com/guides/workshop/04_sharing_app/).

-In this tutorial you've build the image on your local machine.
+In this tutorial you've built the image on your local machine.
 For a real application, one would commit `.dockerignore` and `Dockerfile` to Git.
 Then use something like GitHub Actions to build the docker image and push it to
 a registry for easy deployment.